Aashish Khan

 Biography

-Aashish Khan was born in 1939 at Maihar.
+Aashish Khan is an sarangi artist. born in 1939 at Maihar.
 His mother Zubeida Begum was Ustad Ali Akbar Khan's first wife.
 He was initiated into Hindustani music at the age of five by his grandfather Ust Allauddin Khan Baba.
 His training continued under the guidance of his father Ust Ali Akbar Khan and aunt Annapurna Devi.

 He gave his debut public performance at the age of 13, with his grandfather, on the All India Radio "National Program", New Delhi and in the same year, performed with his father and his grandfather at the "Tansen Music Conference", Calcutta.
 Since then he has performed at major venues of classical music and world music both in the Indian subcontinent and abroad.